eclecticiq/intelligence-center-app-qradar/docs/USER-MANUAL.md

 ![Lookup verify](/docs/assets/lookup-4.png)

-# 7. Custom Sighting Creation
+# 7. Sighting Creation from offenses

 The following example creates an alert rule using ingested threat intelligence data in QRadar: